Daph1986/Postfly-business-card-creator/README.md

 #### Code:

 1. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code.
-2. Adding the defer attribute to the scripts in html was a tip given by my mentor Narender, this ensures that the script files are executed when the page has finished loading.
+2. Adding the defer attribute to the script files in html was a tip given by my mentor Narender, this ensures that the script files are executed when the page has finished loading.
 3. [Codegrepper](https://www.codegrepper.com/code-examples/javascript/getting+value+from+radio+button+javascript) for getting the value of the checked radio buttons instead of using for loops.
 4. [W3schools](https://www.w3schools.com/howto/howto_js_media_queries.asp) to get an idea of how to do a media query in JavaScript.
 5. [Code Institute LMS Sending Emails Using EmailJS](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/) to get understanding on how to EmailJS works, the used EmailJS are based on what waslearned in the course material.